MartinZPetrov/DatingApp/README.md

 • Adding a Private Messaging system to the app

-• Use Visual Studio code effectively to improve workflow
+• Using Visual Studio Code

 • Use AutoMapper